bbauska/W3Cx-5of5/README.md

 variable contains this value directly.
 On the opposite, if its value is an object with braces or created with the "new" keyword we saw during module 4, the variable contains the memory address of the object.
-We say that \"this variable points to an object\" or \"references this object\".
+We say that &quot;this variable points to an object&quot; or &quot;references this object&quot;.
 And accessing the variable will automatically resolve the reference, meaning that the value of the variable is the referenced object.

-And\... let\'s see what happens when we copy a variable and modify the value of the variable that contains the copy.
+And&#41; let&apos;s see what happens when we copy a variable and modify the value of the variable that contains the copy.
 You will see that there are differences between variables that have a primitive value and variables that reference an object.

-Let\'s start with primitive type...With primitive type if we take variable a and put the value "2" in it, then, if we copy this value of this variable into another one, \...here I\'ve got the variable "x=2" and I set "x2" , "x2".
-So I\'ve got "x2" that is a copy of "x", then if I modify the copied value, if I say "x2=3", you can notice that "x", the original variable, has not been modified.
+Let&apos;s start with primitive type...With primitive type if we take variable a and put the value "2" in it, then, if we copy this value of this variable into another one, &#41;here I&apos;ve got the variable "x=2" and I set "x2" , "x2".
+So I&apos;ve got "x2" that is a copy of "x", then if I modify the copied value, if I say "x2=3", you can notice that "x", the original variable, has not been modified.
 We just made a copy of it, a complete copy, and we modified the copy without changing the original.
-Now with objects, it\'s completely different.
+Now with objects, it&apos;s completely different.

-Let\'s take the "y" variable from the example.
+Let&apos;s take the "y" variable from the example.
 That is an object with the property "a", that has the value of 2.
 If you look at the type of "y", it will say "y" is an object.
 Then, we copy "y" into "y2" and into "y3". "var y2=y" "y3=y".
 And then we modify one of the copy, "y2.a=3".